 The choir gives at least two major choral concerts each year as part of the Kellaway Concert Series.
-In 2011/12, theses were the Brahms Requiem, and Bach’s St John Passion, Mozart's Requiem and the Monteverdi Vespers.
+In the past two years the choir has performed Brahms Requiem, Bach’s St John Passion, Mozart's Requiem and the Monteverdi Vespers.

 Membership of the Choir is by audition, and anyone interested in singing in the Choir is encouraged to contact us at any point to enquire about auditions.

 The Choir is made up of between 20 and 25 singers, drawn mainly from undergraduate and graduate students at St Catharine’s College, but also open to students from other colleges.
 Prospective singers may wish to apply for a Choral Scholarship in advance of their arrival at Cambridge; singers can also audition when they arrive in Cambridge as freshers.

 The Choir is a lively and sociable group, a characteristic of the College as a whole.
 This is enhanced by the opportunities provided for choir members to share meals together, tour and record together and play a part in some of the most significant events in the College’s calendar.

 On Thursdays, during or after rehearsals, the Choir is given free supper, and, on Sundays after Evensong, free dinner.
 Choir members may all receive free singing tuition, either with Dr Edward Wickham or with an external singing teacher.